Amazon pulls Diapers.com and other Quidsi apps from the app store

 That being said, none of Quidsi’s mobile applications were doing that well in terms of their app store rankings.

-For instance, at the time of Amazon’s announcement, Diapers.com was #257 in the Shopping category on the App Store.
+For instance, at the time of Amazon’s announcement, Diapers.com was #257 in the Shopping category on the App Store, per App Annie.
 The other brands were ranked even lower: AfterSchool.com, Bookworm.com, and YoYo.com were unranked (on App Annie, ranks lower than #1750 aren’t tracked); BeautyBar.com was #1276; Casa.com was #947; Soap.com was #886; Wag.com was #802.

 Meanwhile, VineMarket.com was no longer tracked as of March 24, 2017, which indicates it may have been pulled even earlier.
 And the Android apps hadn’t been tracked by App Annie at all this year.